arbor-sim/arbor/doc/python.rst

 Beware the GIL
 --------------

-Recipe code written in Python will be called from multithreaded C++ code during model construction.
+Recipe code written in Python is called from multithreaded C++ code.
 To avoid deadlocks, the global interpreter lock, or GIL, must be released when the C++ is called from Python.

 Examples of calls where GIL deadlocks might happen include: